elephantscale/hadoop-admin-labs/sqoop/README.md

 # This lab teaches the use of Sqoop

 To instructor :

-    - each student can install sqoop on his node in the cluster.
-Alternatively, they can work in groups, so that each group has a node assigned to it
-    - each student can work in his own copy of the directory, generating data under his or her name
+* each student can work in his own copy of the directory, generating data under his or her name
+* each student can install sqoop on his node in the cluster.

 ### STEP 1)  Installing MySQL

 * Instructor - the MySQL server is already set up
 * It responds to `mysql -u student -h 18.204.130.92 -p` from any server
 * Password is Bingobob123!
+* If it is not up but stopped, bring it up and connect to the elastic ip marked as 'mariadb'

 ### STEP 2) Load the log data into the table